Academic Performance Safety Net FAQs

-The best way to help yourself stay safe, and prevent the spread of infection, is to pay close attention to following NHS guidance on effective handwashing.
-Please take a moment to watch the video (provide link) as many people are not necessarily doing this well.
+The best way to help yourself stay safe, and prevent the spread of infection, is to pay close attention to following nhs guidance on effective handwashing.

-In addition, the University have, in conjunction with the NHS, rolled out a ‘Catch it, Bin it, Kill it’ campaign.
-Again, please take a moment to watch the animation and follow all advice given.
+In addition, the university have, in conjunction with the NHS, rolled out a ‘catch it, bin it, kill it’ campaign.

 If you think you may have the Covid-19 Coronavirus you are required by law to report this.

 You must ring the NHS directly using the telephone number 111, explain to the call handler that you think you may have coronavirus and they will provide you with specialist advice.
 At this point, it is also necessary for you to contact the University.

 It is debatable whether masks will be effective in this situation.

 However, it is a recognised custom for some communities to wear face masks to protect themselves and others from the possibility of infection.
 It is very important that we recognise and respect this custom.
 We would encourage all members of our community to be inclusive and supportive of what is a personal choice.

 International students wishing to travel home